Farouk994/Recruitee/README.md

 To start the app : "npm run dev"

 ## User
-* As a user i want to be having a profile
+* As a user i want to have a profile
 * As a user i want to save jobs to my profile
 * As a user i want to see all jobs posted